Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 When to Use a Drop Seat

-Drop seats are super convenient in the backcountry setting as well as at the resort.
+Drop seats are super convenient in the backcountry setting and at the resort.

-You don’t need to take off your jacket in a stuffy stall in order to pull off your suspenders to relieve yourself.
-Instead, you snug up your jacket a bit, pull the zipper around or down, and follow your routine.
+You don’t need to take off your jacket in a stuffy stall to pull off your suspenders to relieve yourself.
+Instead, you snug your coat, pull the zipper around or down, and follow your routine.

 Types of Drop Seats

-The drop seat on the Airblaster Sassy Hot Bib is unique in that it wraps nearly entirely around.
+The drop seat on Airblaster bibs wrap nearly entirely around.
 The zipper goes 300 degrees — imagine a clamshell opening up.
-An exterior storm flap also covers the zipper, which adds style points and keeps the teeth protected.
-The drop seat zipper of the Trew Chariot Bib Primo likewise wraps around your torso, parallel to the ground, with a smooth storm flap.
+An exterior storm flap also covers the zipper, adding style points and protecting the teeth.
+The drop seat zipper of the TREW Chariot Bib Primo likewise wraps around your torso, parallel to the ground, with a smooth storm flap.

 Other drop seats feature a lengthy side zipper that reaches down the leg for an even larger opening: The fabric then folds back and out of the way.
-This design can be convenient for managing variable conditions — like squatting over uneven or deep snow — in the backcountry, like the Ortovox Women’s 3L Deep Shell Bib Pants.
+This design can be convenient for managing variable conditions — like squatting over uneven or deep snow — in the backcountry, like the Ortovox 3L Deep.

-Some bibs have the drop seat zipper on one side only.
-Other styles offer zippers on both sides, which can be useful if you’re managing a heavy pack or feel immobile on one side.
-Sometimes our shoulders get tight, which makes reaching backward or across to grab the top of the side zipper a challenge, unless the pull is large enough to grab and the zipper is ergonomically placed in the perfect spot.
+Some bibs only have the drop seat zipper on one side.
+Other styles offer zippers on both sides, which can be helpful if you’re managing a heavy pack or feel immobile on one side.
+Tight shoulders can make it hard to reach back or across to grab the top of a side zipper — unless the pull is large enough to grip and the zipper is positioned just right.

-Ideally, each side zipper is topped off with two separate zipper pulls, so that we can secure the zipper for the day with one pull at the top and use the other to activate a side vent when needed.
-Often the top of the zipper has a secondary form of security like a snap or garage for the pull.
-If it doesn’t, that’s a red flag, because long side zippers tend to wiggle their way open without a lock.
+Ideally, each side zipper is topped off with two separate zipper pulls, so we can secure the zipper for the day with one pull at the top and use the other to activate a side vent when needed.
+The top of the zipper often has a secondary form of security, like a snap or garage for the pull.
+If it doesn’t, that’s a red flag because long side zippers tend to wiggle their way open without a lock.

 woman facing camera stand in chest-high ski bibs